vimotest/viewmodel-classification/output/chatgpt/chatgpt_scan_093.md

 ### Website: Software Engineering Stack Exchange - Data getter inside Model or ViewModel in MVVM

+- **Website-Name:** Software Engineering Stack Exchange
-- **Category**: E
+- **Category:** B
-- **Type**: Q&A / Discussion
+- **Type:** Q&A Forum
+- **Deviation/Extension Aspects:**
-- **Deviation/Extension Aspects**: Discussion on whether a data getter method should be placed in the Model or ViewModel, which is not directly related to the standard definition but explores practical implementation considerations.
+  - Discussion about whether certain methods should be in the Model or ViewModel.
+  - Suggestion of using a service class for complex business logic.
-- **New Benefits**: Not applicable
+- **New Benefits:** Not applicable
-- **New Drawbacks**: Not applicable
+- **New Drawbacks:** Not applicable
-- **Technology**: Not specified
+- **Technology:** Not specific
-- **View/ViewModel Cardinality**: Not discussed
+- **View/ViewModel Cardinality:** Not specifically mentioned.
-- **Reason**: This website hosts a discussion rather than providing a definition or explanation of the MVVM pattern.
-The conversation revolves around the placement of a data getter method in the context of MVVM architecture, specifically whether it should be in the Model or ViewModel.
-This is a practical implementation question and does not directly relate to the standard definition, benefits, or drawbacks of MVVM, thus categorized as "Undefined Category" due to its focus on a specific implementation detail rather than the architectural pattern itself.
+- **Reason:** The discussion focuses on where certain functionalities should reside (Model or ViewModel), which indicates a deviation from the standard definition of MVVM.
+The conversation explores non-standard design variants and responsibilities, aligning with Category B.

 Proceeding to the next website.